 The Kogi people of Northern Columbia have been sending the same message to the West for years.
 It’s a familiar refrain here at Fifteen Trees, and one we wholeheartedly endorse: ‘The world doesn’t have to end; it could go on but unless we stop violating the Earth and nature, depleting the Great Mother of her material energy, her organs, her vitality; unless people stop working against the Great Mother, the world will not last.’

 We could not agree more.
 We are so pleased to be partnering with a small business that has taken this message on as its guiding philosophy.
 Koguis, established since 2010, trades in handcrafted fair trade goods from Colombia.
 Their products include clothing, homewares, jewellery and more, all responsibly sourced and artisan made.
-This year Koguis has planted 115 trees with Fifteen Trees, in a direct extension of their fair trade ethos.
+Over the past 4 years, Koguis has planted 360 native trees with Fifteen Trees, in a direct extension of their fair trade ethos.

 This year’s trees were planted by the Scale family and the Upper Goulburn Intrepid Landcare Group (UGILG) at Koriella in the Goulburn Valley, VIC.
 The site was formerly occupied by the Taungurung aboriginal group.